ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 {{site.data.content.para-promotion-services}}

-The Veeam service that is installed is Veeam Availability Suite™ 11 (known as Veeam 11).
-The Veeam version available for deployment is Veeam 11a (11.0.1).
+The Veeam service that is installed is Veeam Availability Suite™ 12 (known as Veeam 12).
 {: note}

 ## Veeam on a bare metal server
 {: #veeamvm_overview-baremetal-server}

-You can install Veeam 11 on a bare metal server.
+You can install Veeam Backup and Replication 12 on a bare metal server.
 This installation is supported only for VMware vSphere® 7.0 with VMware NSX-T™.

 * For VMware Regulated Workloads, the Veeam bare metal server is the only option.
 For Security and Compliance Readiness Bundle, the Veeam bare metal server is the default option with a choice of switching to Veeam VM.
 * Veeam is always deployed to the management cluster.